cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 ### Docker Images & CI examples

-See our {% url 'examples' https://on.cypress.io/docker %} for additional information on our maintained images and configurations on several CI providers.
+See our {% url 'examples' docker %} for additional information on our maintained images and configurations on several CI providers.

 # Dependencies